 Different NWDAF instances may be present in the 5GC, with possible specializations per type of analytics.
 The capabilities of a NWDAF instance are described in the NWDAF profile stored in the NRF.

-In order to support NFs that are consumers of analytics with the discovery of a NWDAF instance that is able to provide some specific type of analytics, each NWDAF instance should provide the list of Analytics ID(s) that it supports when registering to the NRF, in addition to other NRF registration elements of the NF profile.
-Other NFs requiring the discovery of an NWDAF instance that provides support for some specific type of analytics may query the NRF and include the Analytics ID(s) that identifies the desired type of analytics for that purpose.
+In order to support NFs to discover and select an NWDAF instance containing MLTF, AnLF, or both, that is able to provide the required service (e.g. analytics exposure or ML model provisioning) for the required type of analytics, each NWDAF instance should provide the list of supported Analytics ID(s) (possibly per supported service) when registering to the NRF, in addition to other NRF registration elements of the NF profile.
+NFs requiring the discovery of an NWDAF instance that provides support for some specific service(s) for a specific type of analytics may query the NRF for NWDAFs supporting the required service(s) and the required Analytics ID(s).

 The consumers i.e. 5GC NFs and OAM decide how to use the data analytics provided by NWDAF.

 The interactions between 5GC NF(s) and the NWDAF take place within a PLMN.